bitcoin/bitcoin/README.md

 Official BritanniaCoin Public Codebase and Development Tree
 =====================================

-IMPORTANT: This public repository is currently undergoing integration with various project development codebase files and is not yet fully operational.
+IMPORTANT NOTICE: This public repository for BritanniaCoin's source code is currently undergoing integration with various project development codebase files and is not yet complete or operational.

 Once all files have been properly integrated a public version 1.0 release will be published.

 https://britanniacoin.org